Couples in These U.S. States Have the Happiest Relationships

 The importance of communication appears to cut across generational lines but with some nuances.
 While Gen Z and millennials concur that communication is paramount, Gen X leans toward respect, and boomers highlight honesty as the cornerstone of a happy relationship.

 Our survey also provided insights into how couples spend their time.
 On average, American couples dedicate 17 hours per week to quality time together, with nearly half (49%) engaging in deep, meaningful conversations weekly.
-In addition, most couples (51%) share hobbies weekly, adding another layer to the bonds contributing to happiness.
+In addition, most couples (51%) share hobbies weekly, adding another layer to the bonds and contributing to happiness.

 Americans Say Their #1 Strength Is Shared Values